hapax/hapax.github.io/assets/simple-physics.md

 This not just about excellence and creativity: hackery has clear pedagogical implications.
-Sure, you can wait until grad school to learn about Stokes' law, power usage in Vancouver, or scattering cross-sections.
+Sure, you can wait until grad school to learn about Stokes' law, power usage in Vancouver, or the size the E. coli genome.
-Or someone can give you a
+But instead, imagine a high school or first student is handed a napkin, a few hints, and the gentle reassurance that they can do it themselves.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>